 ‘When it’s Raining Cats and Dogs’ by PM Dawn

-– ‘When it’s raining cats and dogs’ meaning to be raining torrentially or very heavily.
+– ‘When it’s raining cats and dogs’ when there is torrential rain or raining very heavily.

 ‘It’s Raining Men’ by The Weather Girls (originally) also by Gerri Halliwell